SEOs are constantly looking for tactics that will be a perfect balance between time and effort.

 This is the most powerful section of the entire Audit, which allows you to instantly complete the content so that it covers the entire subject comprehensively.

-True Density is a metric you can use to assess the gaps in content, but also check whether you use specific words too often or too rarely.
+This metric allows you to check whether you use specific words too often or too rarely.

 The suggested range of word use is based on the length of your text and the value between the average and maximum density of the competition.